mrdonado/health-nlp-node/Readme.md

 `npm test`

-And the you can generate the coverage report with:
+And you can generate the coverage report with:

 `npm coverage`